What Is Aluminium?

 For this reason, the secondary aluminium industry is encouraged as a way to reduce carbon emissions and lower the environmental impact.

 Most top names in the industry are vertically oriented corporations that participate in the extraction of bauxite, transportation, refining, and even the processing in semi-finished goods.

-Other players include Norsk Hydro (Norway), Dubai Aluminium (UAE), China Power Investment Corporation (China), BHP Billiton (Australia), Sandong Xinfa Group (China), or Aluminium Bahrein (Bahrein).
+Other players include Norsk Hydro (Norway), Emirates Global Aluminium (UAE), China Power Investment Corporation (China), BHP Billiton (Australia), Sandong Xinfa Group (China), or Aluminium Bahrein (Bahrein).